On this page…

 Conventional psychotherapies

-• Mentalisation Based Treatment (MBT) is an 18 month group and individual therapy programme to help people develop the capacity to understand their own and others intentions within relationship
+Mentalisation Based Treatment (MBT) offers a 12 month programme to help service users develop the capacity to understand their own and others intentions within relationships.
+This involves both a group session (up to eight people) and individual therapy session each week.

 Stephanie’s story